radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 - Let borrowers use the installment credit badge to change their credit into installment type when taking the installment loan (Require no-debt credit status).
 - Let borrowers stop using installment credit and change the credit back into revolving type when repaid all the installment loan.
 - Apply lender's eligible interest after borrowers repay their interest.
+- Deposit the lender's account fee or the borrower's extra debt to the fee vault (or directly into the DAO's treasury).

 ### Protocol Entities